puja6841/EmployeeSystem/README.md

 # EmployeeSystem
-This repository includes Employee portal which written in spring boot and reactjs.
+This repository includes Employee portal which is written in spring boot using rest-api and reactjs.